 The hard part was never the model.
 It was knowing what to build around it.

 I'm Prithvi.
 I spent a decade convincing computers to do exactly what I told them, then switched to convincing them to figure it out themselves — which is either a career pivot or a loss of control, depending on who you ask.
 Either way, I've shipped things that work in both paradigms, and I find the ambiguous middle between them unreasonably fun.
+The question that keeps pulling me forward: how do you give people exactly the right information, at exactly the right moment, so they can act with confidence?

 What I love about that journey is what it taught me about craft.
 Every domain had its own definition of quality — and getting good at each one sharpened my instinct for what makes a system trustworthy, not just functional.
 That foundation turned out to be exactly what AI engineering needs most.